Dallas-Area Animation Schools

 Bachelor of Arts in Creative Computing

 SMU's creative computing bachelor's degree program comprises courses from a variety of disciplines and departments, including engineering, arts, computer science, and natural sciences.
-In addition to undertaking coursework in areas like data structures and computer programming, students choose a minimum number of classes from such subjects as biology, chemistry, or physics.
+In addition to undertaking coursework in areas like data structures and programming languages, students choose a minimum number of classes from such subjects as biology, chemistry, or physics.
 Study in chosen artistic disciplines such as photography, sculpture, or painting is also required.
 Students will additionally select six classes from a list that includes topics like digital imaging, 3-D animation, new media distribution, and modern electronic technology, to name a few.
 A capstone class involving the creation and presentation of a final project is required for graduation.
+Potential animation students may also be interested in the certificate or degrees in digital game development that are offered through SMU's Guildhall.

 Minor in Creative Computing

-To minor in creative computing at SMU, students must complete a total of 18 credits, Six of those credits include a theory course on a topic such as algorithm fundamentals, logic, or aesthetic experience, as well as a computer science course or classes in programming concepts, art and coding.
-An additional 6 hours are chosen based on a student's choice of track.
+To minor in creative computing at SMU, students must complete a total of 18 credits.
+Three of those credits include a theory course on the elements of computing systems, from Nand to Tetris.
+An additional six hours are chosen based on a student's choice of track.
 Available tracks include computational art, graphics and gaming, music, creative coding, digital humanities.
 Students can customize their track with adviser approval.

 Richland College is part of the Dallas County Community College District.
-Its interactive simulation and game technology program has seven faculty members and offers three specializations, including one in artist/animation.
+Its interactive simulation and game technology program has 15 faculty members, as of 2018, and offers two specializations, including one in artist/animation.

 Associate in Applied Science in Interactive Simulation and Game Technology